tbtommyb/wedding/content/rsvp/index.md

 script = "handleFormSubmit.js"
 +++

-We really hope you can attend.
+We really hope you can attend!
+We'd be grateful if you could RSVP within **two weeks** of receiving the invitation.

 Please fill out the following form for each person:

 <form id="gform" method="POST" action="https://script.google.com/macros/s/AKfycbxRo8H99CLeWAQ7sICqzZBu27tGUn25gspVprSbr2-k8Mm0uSo_/exec">
   <fieldset>